 For additional reading practice, either check out beginning readers from your local library or download some of these classic readers.
 If your child needs extra phonics reinforcement, I’d recommend going through the Learn to Read Lessons at Starfall.
 Each lesson includes a teaching game and a story to read.

 FreeMath uses online activities and printable worksheets.
 The lessons will need to be taught by the parent.
 You’ll notice that only 27 weeks of materials are included, rather than 36 weeks, which is a typical school year.
 This is because the curriculum skips the review often included in other math courses.
-If your child needs more review, consider adding Doctor Genius for online practice or K5 Learning for printable worksheets.
+If your child needs more review, consider printing worksheets at K5 Learning or Dad’s Worksheets.
+For even more options for math practice, see this post.
 If your child does not require review, just progress to 2nd grade math when your child completes 1st grade math.

 After completing lesson 63 at Garden of Praise, if time allows, I recommend U.B.
 David & I’ll B. Jonathan’s Know Your Bible Level 1.
 These 24 short lessons each include a story and memory verse.
 Also, if you register for a free account, your child can earn points towards free certificates as they complete their lessons.

 This video from Simply Charlotte Mason describes an easy to use system for memorizing scripture using index cards to organize Bible verses.
 You may want to consider using this system with your entire family together, not just your 1st grader.
 You can choose verses from the Garden of Praise lessons, U.B.
 David & I’ll B. Jonathan lessons, or what your child learned this week at church.